 Of course, climbing the Cape Hatteras Lighthouse is the most anticipated activity when visiting.
 There are 257 steps to the top where climbers will be welcomed with a stunning expansive view of Hatteras Island.

-However, you cannot climb the lighthouse in 2022 due to ongoing restoration efforts.
-The National Park Service is currently working to repair the flooring, metal workings, windows, and more.
+However, you cannot climb the lighthouse in 2023 due to ongoing restoration efforts.
+The National Park Service is working to repair the flooring, metal workings, windows, and more.

 Climbing Admission (Hours and Costs)

 During a typical year, climbing is open seasonally from the third Friday in April until Columbus Day in October.
 You can go on a self-guided climb anytime between 9:00 am and 4:30 pm, or they can join in a group tour that occur every ten minutes.

 Climbing tickets are relatively inexpensive, with adult tickets $8 and children and elderly being $4.

 Ready to Visit Cape Hatteras Lighthouse?

 We think all Outer Banks attractions are special but Cape Hatteras Lighthouse truly stands out.
 This is a place that’s absolutely worthy of your NC bucket list and we hope you’ll make it out there soon!

 If you’re familiar with this lighthouse, we’d love to know about your experiences there.
 Let us know in the comments below or send us an email.

 Don’t forget to share your Outer Banks adventures in our North Carolina Travel Facebook Group!